BlueSG: History

+2016 - 2017: Bolloré and LTA agreement for an electric car-sharing programme

 In June 2016, Bolloré signed an agreement with the Land Transport Authority (LTA) and the Economic Development Board to develop an electric car-sharing programme.
 On 27 September 2017, BlueSG announced with LTA to launch Singapore's first large scale electric car sharing programme, with the service's electric car supplied by Bolloré.
 The company also opened their Asia-Pacific headquarters for its e-mobility, energy management and system integration business for the region.
 Bolloré used to operate several similar electric car-sharing services such as Autolib' in Paris, BlueIndy in Indianapolis and Bluecity in London, but failed to achieve scalability and has since ceased to operate in these 3 cities.

 Construction of the charging stations began at the end of September 2017 and in December 2017, the service was officially opened to the public with 30 charging stations and 80 cars located throughout the island.
 BlueSG planned to expand the service to offer 2,000 charging points in 500 charging locations, with 400 charging points open for public use and 1,000 electric cars deployed by 2020.
 In January 2018, within the first 3 weeks of operations, over 3,000 members signed up for the service, with 5,000 rentals completed.

+2018 - 2020: Launch as blueSG

 In December 2018, it was announced that BlueSG will open its charging stations to privately owned electric vehicles from the first quarter of 2019.
 The charging service was officially launched in April 2019, with a total of 25 charging stations open to privately owned electric vehicles on a yearly subscription basis.

 In April 2019, BlueSG released 99 charging points, which is around 13 per cent of its network of 755 chargers at 191 stations, across 25 locations for public use.
 It had also promised to release 20 per cent of its projected of 2,000 chargers by 2020.